 Medical Student Teaching

-In Phase IV students can participate in a variety of Elective rotations including: Outpatient Psychiatry, Consultation Psychiatry, State Mental Hospital, and Rural Mental Health.
+Fourth-year medical students can participate in a variety of elective rotations including: Outpatient Psychiatry, Consultation Psychiatry, State Mental Hospital, and Rural Mental Health.
 The department also offers Advanced Inpatient Management experiences (AIMs) in Adult Inpatient and Child and Adolescent Inpatient Psychiatry.

 The department also offers clinical experiences for Physician Assistant Students from the Physician Assistant Program at Wake Forest University.

 Extramural Medical Students can apply for fourth year electives in psychiatry by contacting the Office of Student Services at Wake Forest School of Medicine.